dialogue-evaluation/SemSketches/README.md

 ## SemSketches
 Our competition is an opportunity to work with a semantic sketch.
 Semantic sketches represent most frequent collocations of a word, sorted according to the semantic relations between the core word and its dependencies.
-The goal of the competition is to evaluate how representative and illustrative the sketches are by trying to find the necessary sketches in a given set using the context of a word without seeing the word itself.
+The goal of the competition is to evaluate how representative and illustrative the sketches are by trying to find the necessary sketches in the given set using the context of a word without seeing the word itself.

 ### Contact the organizers and other participants
 Do not hesitate to join the SemSketches chat in Telegram https://t.me/SemSketches